holochain/holochain/docs/specs/src/hwp_2_overview.md

 1. An Action has cryptographic provenance in that it is signed by the Agent that took the Action.

 2. Actions are Recorded in a monotonically temporally increasing hash-chain by the Agent that takes the Action.
-We refer to this as a hash-chain because each Action includes in it the hash of the previous Action, thus creating an untamperable Action history.
+We refer to this as a hash-chain because each Action includes in it the hash of the previous Action, thus creating a tamper-proof Action history.

 3. Actions are addressed by the hash of the Action.